peteroupc/peteroupc.github.io/randomfunc.md

 The idiom `RNDINT((1 << b) - 1)` is a na&iuml;ve way of generating a **uniform random `N`-bit integer** (with maximum 2<sup>`b` - 1</sup>).

 In practice, memory is usually divided into _bytes_, or 8-bit unsigned integers in the interval [0, 255].
 In this case, a byte array or a block of memory can be filled with random bits by setting each byte to `RNDINT(255)`.
+(There may be faster, RNG-specific ways to fill memory with random bytes, such as with RNGs that generate random numbers in parallel.
+These ways are not detailed in this document.)

 <a id=Special_Programming_Environments></a>
 ### Special Programming Environments

 In certain programming environments it's often impractical to implement the uniform random number generation methods just described without recurring to other programming languages.
-These include the following:
+For instance:

-- Microsoft Windows batch files (newer versions of which, at least, include a `%RANDOM%` variable which returns a random integer in the interval \[0, 65535\]).
+- Shell scripts and Microsoft Windows batch files are designed for running other programs, rather than general-purpose programming.
+However, batch files and `bash` (a shell script interpreter) might support a variable which returns a random integer in the interval \[0, 65535\] (called `%RANDOM%` and `$RANDOM`, respectively); neither variable is designed for information security.
-- `bash` and other shell scripts (some of which include a `$RANDOM` variable which returns a random integer in the interval \[0, 65535\]).
-- SQL dialects, such as&mdash;
-    - MySQL (which has a `RAND()` akin to `RNDU01OneExc()`),
-    - T-SQL (which also has a `RAND()` akin to `RNDU01OneExc()`),
-    - PL/SQL (which often has `DBMS_RANDOM.VALUE` akin to either `RNDU01OneExc()` or `RNDNUMEXCRANGE`),
-    - PostgreSQL (which has `RANDOM()`), and
-    - SQLite (which sometimes has `RANDOM()` which returns a random integer in the interval [**-2<sup>63</sup>, 2<sup>63</sup>)),

-    especially within a single query.

-Readers aware of how these environments can support those uniform random number methods should send me a comment.
+- Standard SQL does not include an RNG in its suite of functionality, but popular SQL dialects often do &mdash; with idiosyncratic behavior.<sup>[**(6)**](#Note6)</sup>

-Moreover, in functional programming languages such as Haskell, it may be important to separate code that directly uses RNGs from other code, usually by rewriting certain functions to take one or more pregenerated random numbers rather than directly using `RNDINT`, `RNDNUMRANGE`, or another random number generation method presented earlier in this document.
+- In functional programming languages such as Haskell, it may be important to separate code that directly uses RNGs from other code, usually by rewriting certain functions to take one or more pregenerated random numbers rather than directly using `RNDINT`, `RNDNUMRANGE`, or another random number generation method presented earlier in this document.

 <a id=Randomization_Techniques></a>
 ## Randomization Techniques